awhit003/openemu-cheat-database/README.md

 This is _itch-and-scratch-ware_.
 I had an itch.
 I scratched it.
 I stopped scratching when the itch stopped itching.

 * [GBA] Final Fantasy Tactics Advance
+* [NDS] Final Fantasy Tactics A2: Grimoire of the Rift

   [OpenEmu]: https://openemu.org